jchooch/jchooch.github.io/lists.md

 <i><a href="https://jchooch.github.io/"> Joe Choo-Choy </a></i>
 <br>
 <br>
 <b>N.B.</b> It's common for lists of favourites to basically just be lists of things people have consumed which weren't shit.
 I have tried to be selective here.
-I think I've consumed relatively many films, books, television shows, etc. Nonetheless, I have obviously consumed a vanishing proportion of what is out there, so the following lists are severely biased.
-I've never read <i>Anna Karenina</i>, but I'm pretty sure it would be listed below if I had.
+I think I've consumed relatively many films, books, television shows, etc. Nonetheless, I have obviously consumed a vanishing proportion of what's out there, so the following lists are severely biased.
+E.g. I've never read <i>Anna Karenina</i>, but I'm pretty sure it would be listed below if I had, and I know there are many, many more examples like this.
 These are things which I have consumed and loved, or consumed and found affecting.
 This list is bound to be perpetually out-of-date, but I hope it's interesting and points people to great work.
+I'm sorry there are so many famous things here.
+One day I hope to throw out all the famous items and only include items which are unusual or with which I think people won't be familiar.
 <br>
 <br>